mqq-marek/ProjectEuler-254/README.md

                     f"sg({i:2}) = {sum([d for d in digits_gen(sf_cache[i])]):2}. "
                     f"Time: Computed in earlier step"
                 )
     return sf_cache
 ```

 The last change we made before detailed task analysis is the way how
-we will represent numbers on which we will work later.
+we will represent numbers on which we will work.

 Let's define class Digits which will represent the numbers.
 Class digits will represent number as a list of integers 0-9
 representing digits starting from least significant (reversed order).
 We define methods __str__, digits_gen and next.
-Method next finds the next number for testing f values based on
+Method next will find the next number for testing f values.

-the following observation:
+We make them slightly better than just take the next integer.
-- When we compute f(n) = x we look only for the minimal n giving x
+- When we compute f(n) = x we are interested only in the minimal n giving x
-  as later we look only for minimal n such that sf(n) = s(f(n)) = i
+  as later we look only for minimal n such that sf(n) = s(f(n)) = i.
+  So if we have numbers n0, n1, n2, ... having the same f_value
+  we need to find the smallest one and skip all others.
+  Eg 2 = f(2) = f(11) = f(1223) = f(2333).
+So only 2 necessary.
-- if we have sequence od digits d[0],...,d[i], d[i+1], ....d[k] then
+- If we have sequence od digits d[0],...,d[i], d[i+1], ....d[k] then
 f(d[0]....d[k]) = f(d[0])...f(d[i]) + f(d[i+1]...d[k]) based on f definition
 - If we have minimal n where s(f(n)) = i, then n does not contain 0.
   We can substitute 10 by 2 because f(10)=f(2) and 2 < 10.
 We can